 The CAPRI approach will be used in forthcoming Good Scientific Practice sessions offered by the Univ of Luxembourg Transferable Skills Training program.
-Dr Bramstedt’s January 2019 session will be available soon for registration.
+Dr Bramstedt’s Feb 2019 session is now available for registration.

 LARI Coaches should attend this session (when registering for the course, advise the training officer, Anne Bégué firstname.lastname@example.org, that you are a LARI Coach).

 Our video, Top 10 Tips for Robust & Ethical Research is a quick and fun guide to designing and conducting research with integrity.
+These tips can ease the process for attaining IRB/REC approval.
 You can watch the 2 min video at this link.